 In computer language, it exists as many 1’s and 0’s (e.g., 10100001110).
 Your headphones, however, can only output your music as an analog signal (sound).
 Conversion needs to occur somewhere between your hard drive and headphones, turning that digital signal into an analog signal.
 This, of course, is the role of the DAC.

 When you get into the audiophile equipment world, you will, of course, hear people lauding the benefits of different types of DAC.
 There are many DACs on the market, ranging from good and bad sounding, budget-friendly to budget-breaking.

 Some are power-hungry, some are efficient.
 Some are large, and some are small.
 A manufacturer may choose to implement a certain DAC unit for the absolute best sound, and some may choose to try and fit inside a super slim modern smartphone.
 It’s about reaching a balance suitable for the end-users needs.

 WHAT IS A DAC – CONCLUSION

-In the portable realm you are going to come across a few DAC brands such as Wolfson, Cirrus and Sabre to name but a few.
-Each model will have its own benefits and limitations that you will discover on your journey into higher end audio but with this hobby growing incredibly fast there is sure to be a product out there to meet your needs.
+In the portable realm, you will come across a few DAC brands such as Wolfson, Cirrus, and Sabre, to name but a few.
+Each model will have its own benefits and limitations that you will discover on your journey into higher-end audio, but with this hobby growing incredibly fast, there is sure to be a product out there to meet your needs.

-On the Audiophile ON website DAC reviews can be found under the audiophile source review section.
-We hope to bring you as many articles as possible on this awesome bit of audio technology so you can decide what is the best DAC for your needs.
+On the Audiophile ON website, you can find DAC reviews under the audiophile source review section.
+We hope to bring you as many articles as possible on this awesome bit of audio technology so you can decide what the best DAC for your needs is.